laravel-notification-channels/expo/README.md

 data(Arrayable|Jsonable|JsonSerializable|array $value)
 ```

-> **Warning**
+> [!WARNING]
-> We're compressing JSON payloads that exceed 1 KiB using Gzip (if `ext-zlib` is available).
+> We're compressing JSON payloads that exceed 1 KiB using Gzip (if [`ext-zlib`](https://www.php.net/manual/en/book.zlib.php) is available).
 While you could technically send more than 4 KiB of data, this is not recommended.

 ### Expiration